-The television series 'Discovery' visits the village of Glaslough in County Monaghan and meets Desmond Leslie of Clan Leslie, who has set up a nightclub and restaurant on the grounds the Castle Leslie Estate, home to an Irish branch of the Scottish clan.
+Desmond Leslie has set up a nightclub and restaurant on the grounds of the Castle Leslie Estate.

-Desmond Leslie describes his varied career which includes a spell in the Royal Air Force (RAF), writing novels - including the definitive work on flying saucers, making films and being an electronic music pioneer.
+Desmond Leslie describes his varied career which includes a spell in the Royal Air Force (RAF), writing novels, a work on flying saucers, making films and being an electronic music pioneer.
 He is now a farmer and a nightclub owner.

-Ultimately Desmond would like to create a peace centre or sanctuary for people to come to when they wish to get away from it all and unwind.
-He is confident the club will give a much needed boost to the region as
+Ultimately Castle Leslie would become a sanctuary for people to get away from it all and unwind.
+He is confident the club will give a much needed boost to the region as,

 This is a depressed area and I’m doing my best to un-depress it with a bit of fun.

-Visitors to the club have come from as far away as San Francisco and some of those enjoying the nightlife on this occasion is an English lecturer from Trinity College Dublin and a philosophy and psychology student wearing the latest trends from the King's Road in London.
+Visitors to the club have come from as far away as San Francisco.
+Among those enjoying the nightlife on this occasion is an English lecturer from Trinity College Dublin and a philosophy and psychology student wearing the latest trends from the King's Road in London.

 This episode of ‘Discovery’ was broadcast on 17 November 1966.
 The reporter is Bruce Arnold.